 In January 2013, the team returned to Addis Alem to build a new marketplace stall, stormwater channel, and stormwater treatment facility.
 The stall was built as a model of potential stall improvements the community could use in their own stalls.
 These improvements included an integrated gutter system, greywater collection for non-potable water uses, and drainage system into a stormwater channel system.
 The new channel system was designed and built to accept stormwater runoff, effectively direct these flows into the treatment facility, and reduce erosion.
 Finally, the treatment facility uses a slow-sand filter design to clean the stormwater before it enters the local river at an outfall point.

 The team traveled in July 2013 for an assessment trip to continue their partnership with the Addis Alem community.
 They met with several different leaders of the community to discuss the level of success of previous projects, as well as discussing potential future projects.
-This fall and spring, the team will create a master development plan for the marketplace, and hopes to travel in the summer of 2014 for a second assessment trip.
+This fall and spring, the team will come up with a design for an implementation trip in the Summer of 2014